odk-x/docs/odkx-src/build-app.rst

   4. Create a *survey* worksheet.
 This sheet defines the questions and flow of your form.
 Create the following headers:

     - :th:`type`: the prompt type.
-    - :th:`values_list`: the name of the list of choices for a multiple choice question.
+    - :th:`values_list`: the name of the list of choices for a multiple-choice question.
     - :th:`name`: the variable name.
     - :th:`display.prompt.text`: the question the user will see in Survey